 Perth is the capital of the enormous state of Western Australia and it sits out alone on Australia's West Coast, a staggering 3000 miles from Sydney!
-Thanks to the lack of people and urban areas in this part of the world, Perth has become a spacious city with numerous beaches to its name.
+Thanks to the lack of people and urban areas in this part of the world, Perth has become a spacious city and it also has numerous beaches to its name.
 The people live a laid-back lifestyle, so hop on a flight to Perth and join them!

 The city has a subtropical climate, with beaches that lie on the Swan Coastal Plain - which is close enough to the Indian Ocean as makes no difference!
 When you arrive on your Perth flight you will be able to sample a great mix of city living and lovely beaches that aren't crammed to the hilt with other people also trying to relax.